 This course investigates the history, present and future of Germany’s energy transition, the Energiewende.

 The theoretical input is being transported via learning-videos.
 It begins with a review of the main goals and history, followed by an overview of the specifics of the power sector and the three end-use sectors (buildings, industry, and transportation).
 Finally, the function and possibilities of scenarios will be explained: what are they?
 How are they made?
 And what do they look like for Germany in 2050?
 The goal is to learn what issues a country deals with when investigating a transition to renewable energy and efficiency.

 The course is open to students of all disciplines.
-The workload is approximately 90 hours.
-This workload includes the videos, charts, reading list, and tests.
+The workload includes watching the videos, further research, the completion of an electronic exam and production of own content.

 The Videos could also be interesting for policymakers, journalists, campaigners, and the general public.
 If you have questions or suggestions, please contact us

 The workload of the course is approximately 90 hours, which results in 3 credit points.
 The workload consists of the following 2 blocks:

 Your grade is going to be the result of all the tasks combined.
 The electronic test is going to account for 1/3 of the final grade, the other tasks are going to combine for the remaining 2/3.